 Fortunately, you don’t have to face a crisis blindly.
-In February, Vivian Hood, President of Public Relations, provided an overview of what law firms should do in the event of a crisis.
-Here are a few reminders.
+There are some best practices that law firms should implement in the event of a crisis.
+Here are a few essential reminders.

-- Build Your Team: A crisis plan has to identify a crisis team made up of members with unique roles.
-Team members include a lawyer, a fact-finder, a researcher, a PR professional and a spokesperson.
+- Build Your Team: A crisis plan needs to identify a crisis team made up of members with unique roles.
+Team members should include at minimum a lawyer, firm leader(s), PR professional and a designated spokesperson.
+Depending on the situation, others will be involved.

 - Get the Facts and Communicate: Learn what happened.
 Have a general holding statement ready to share that addresses what you know now, and when updates or a final resolution can be shared.
 Also, include a sincere apology, if warranted.